Cameron Smith (linebacker)

-Early years
+Early life

 Cameron Smith attended Granite Bay High School in Granite Bay, California.
-He played Linebacker; Granite Bay High won the state championship during Smith’s sophomore year, in which Smith was the leading tackler for the season.
-He also was on Granite Bay’s baseball and wrestling teams.
-Smith was rated by Rivals.com as a four-star recruit and was ranked as the seventh best Inside Linebacker in his class and 190th best player overall.
+He played linebacker; Granite Bay High won the state championship during Smith's sophomore year, in which Smith was the leading tackler for the season.
+He also was on Granite Bay's baseball and wrestling teams.
+Smith was rated by Rivals.com as a four-star recruit and was ranked as the seventh best inside linebacker in his class and 190th best player overall.
 He committed to the University of Southern California (USC) to play college football where he joined the Beta-Sigma chapter of Tau Kappa Epsilon fraternity.